slingr-stack/github-package/README.md

 # Overview

-The GitHub package allows to easily create apps for GitHub.
+The GitHub package allows easily creating apps for GitHub.
 It provides the following features:

 - Management of installations
 - OAuth for users